mseemann/js-restful-express/README.md

 }
 ```
 If you access the url '/' you will get `[{foo:'bar'}]` as the result.
 May be this is too much code for you - for me it is :smirk: .
-Keep in mind that there are a lot of node modules that already use promisses.
+Keep in mind that there are a lot of node modules that already use promises.
 For example mongoose.
 With this you service could be as short as:

 ```TypeScript
 import {Path, GET, RolesAllowed} from 'js-restful';